30+ Pincer Grasp Activities: The Ultimate DIY Fine Motor Guide

 Below is a list of fine motor skills that specifically work on the pincer grasp.
 In addition to the pincer grasp, many of these exercises also combine the use of other upper body and/or fine motor skills such as bilateral coordination, in-hand manipulations skills, and fine motor strengthening among others.
 Pick and choose which exercises are right for you based on your own needs and available manipulatives.

-A Special Note On Adding Fine Motor To Your Day
+A Special Note On Adding Fine Motor Exercises To Your Day

-Oftentimes, the best way to improve fine motor skills is to intertwine fine motor activities into your daily life by presenting opportunities throughout the day.
+Oftentimes, the best way to add more fine motor exercises to your day is to intertwine fine motor activities into your daily life by presenting opportunities throughout the day.
 For example, create a fine motor box that includes various fine motor gadgets that can be readily available.
 Place fine motor games like board games on the counter, and try to focus on fine motor skill development while performing daily activities like getting dressed and during food prep.
 Focusing on fine motor skills periodically throughout the day as a part of your daily routine will help it become a part of your daily routine instead of a chore to add to your “to-do list”.

 - Wind-up toys